facade/flare-client-js/docs/6-resolving-bundled-code.md

 ## Laravel Mix / Webpack plugin

-If you're using Laravel Mix or Webpack, you can use our Webpack plugin: `<link to webpack plugin on npm>`.
+If you're using Laravel Mix or Webpack (versions 3 or 4), you can use our Webpack plugin: `<link to webpack plugin on npm>`.

 To start the installation, run this in your project: